 This Community Health Needs Assessment (CHNA) was prepared for Bon Secours Rappahannock General Hospital (RGH), an acute care facility licensed for 76 beds, located in Lancaster County, Virginia.
-A survey to gather information from the community was conducted between September 2015 and February 2016.
 This executive summary provides an overview of the initiative and the findings.